 We are looking for a full-time employee to help us with the equipment rental operations in our warehouse.

-- Employee will follow a standard process for equipment check-out and returns.
+You will follow a standard process for equipment check-out and returns.
 This includes inspecting the equipment to make sure it is operating properly and reporting any issues you might encounter.

-- Within 2 months, employee must be able to efficiently collect, barcode-scan, and prep orders with accuracy and high attention to detail, as well as checking them back into the warehouse after clients return.
+- Within 2 months, you must be able to efficiently collect, barcode-scan, and prep orders with accuracy and high attention to detail, as well as checking them back into the warehouse after clients return.

 In order to be successful at this job, we believe the following are helpful: